yuelongyu/Lima-tango-python/doc/plugins/bpm.rst

 Bpm
 =======================

 This is the BPM (Beam Position Monitoring) device.
-It aims to detect a X-ray beam spot and returns statistics (x,y positions, FWHM, ...).
+It aims to detect an X-ray beam spot and returns statistics (x,y positions, FWHM, ...).
-It takes images and calculate beam position using the builtin task BPM of the processlib library.
+It takes images and calculates the beam position using the builtin task BPM of the processlib library.
-Can also push Tango event containing jpeg view of the image and several statistics and information (listed bellow) in a DevEncoded attribute name bvdata.
+It can also push Tango event containing jpeg view of the image and several statistics and information (listed bellow) in a DevEncoded attribute name bvdata.

 Properties
 ----------

 ====================    ====== ====================  ================================================================================================================
 Propertie name          RW     Type                  Description
 ====================    ====== ====================  ================================================================================================================
-enable_tango_event      RW     DevBoolean            if set to false, Bpm won't push bvdata or other attributs through Tango. calibration             RW     DevVarDoubleArray     Contains the calibration in X and Y ([X,Y]), value in unit/pixel.                                                                  |
+enable_tango_event      RW     DevBoolean            if set to false, Bpm won't push bvdata or other attributes through Tango. calibration             RW     DevVarDoubleArray     Contains the calibration in X and Y ([X,Y]), value in unit/pixel.                                                                  |
-beammark                RW     DevVarLongArray       Contains coordonates (X,Y) in pixels of a beam mark set by the user.
+beammark                RW     DevVarLongArray       Contains coordinates (X,Y) in pixels of a beam mark set by the user.
 ====================    ====== ====================  ================================================================================================================